Uber now gives passengers ride credits for buying stuff through Cargo’s in-car commerce platform

 Elsewhere in the Cargo Store app, riders are promised one reward each day — all they have to do is scan the Cargo box QR code and choose a face-down digital card on their phone’s screen.
 Among the perks on offer are Uber voucher credits, discounts on SeatGeek tickets, and a free set of Apple AirPods.

 Another interesting feature in the Cargo Store app is the availability of digital movies via a partnership with Universal Pictures.
-Cargo said it will offer individual titles and bundles, with discounts of up to 50%.
-Although a user can buy the movie in the Cargo Store app, they can’t watch it there — they can instead redeem it in a third-party app operated by Movies Anywhere.
+Cargo said it will offer individual titles and bundles with discounts of up to 50%.
+Although a user can buy the movie in the Cargo Store app, they can’t watch it there — but they can redeem it in a third-party app operated by Movies Anywhere.

 Perks

-Although Cargo works with other ride-hailing companies, Uber constitutes the majority of its service.
-For Uber’s part, the decision to expand its partnership with Cargo fits into a broader effort to not only keep riders coming back, but also appease disgruntled drivers.
+Although Cargo works with other ride-hailing companies, Uber is its bread and butter.
+For Uber’s part, the decision to expand its partnership with Cargo fits into a broader push to not only keep riders coming back but also appease disgruntled drivers.

-Uber has faced strong criticism over the amount of money its drivers earn once expenses, commission, and taxes are taken into account.
+Uber has faced strong criticism over the amount its drivers earn once expenses, commission, and taxes are taken into account.
 Some reports also suggest that Uber and other ride-sharing companies don’t pass on surge pricing fees to drivers.
-It seems Uber has no intention of improving the one thing drivers really care about — namely, their pay, but with the recent expansion of Uber Pro benefits to international markets, it’s clear Uber is doubling down on efforts to keep drivers on board through other means.
-The Cargo partnership is entirely consistent with that push as drivers earn commission on goods that they sell.
+It seems Uber has no intention of improving the one thing drivers really care about — namely, their pay, but with the recent expansion of Uber Pro benefits to international markets, it’s clear the company is doubling down on efforts to keep drivers onboard through other means.
+The Cargo partnership is entirely consistent with that push, as drivers earn commission on any goods they sell.

 Cargo last year closed a $22.5 million series A funding round that involved big-name backers such as Peter Thiel’s Founders Fund.
-The company said that 30,000 drivers across 12 cities have used its service since launch in 2017 — and that they collectively added $7 million to their earnings.
+The company said that 30,000 drivers across 12 cities have used its service since launch in 2017 — and that these drivers have collectively added $7 million to their earnings.

-“It’s a win-win — drivers earn more, and riders get a great on-trip experience,” said Cargo CEO and cofounder Jeff Cripe.
+“It’s a win-win — drivers earn more and riders get a great on-trip experience,” said Cargo CEO and cofounder Jeff Cripe.

-Given that Cargo is pretty much purpose-built for Uber, it would not be surprising if the etaxi giant, fresh from its IPO, decided at some point in the future to buy Cargo outright.
+Given that Cargo is pretty much purpose-built for Uber, it would not be surprising if the etaxi giant, fresh from its IPO, decides at some point in the future to buy Cargo outright.